chauxvive/100-days-of-code/log.md

 #

-### Day 2 September 16, 2018, Sunday
+### Day 2 September 18, 2018, Tuesday

 **Today's Progress**:
-* Sass on Free code camp
+* Sass on Free Code Camp
   * completed all 10 exercises.
 Well-reminded why I like SASS.
 The challenge, however, will be practicing using it.
+I guess I could just start with CSS and slowly work in SASS components...
+ * React on Free Code Camp
+  * At last!

 **Thoughts**:
 * Taking a breather this morning by moving on to my next section to complete via FCC, front end libraries up to Sass, instead of working on that last JS problem.
 I'm hoping it's my warm-up, but we'll see.
 I have a lot of work to get done today.
 I got my first non-spam looking request for a full-stack designer via email.
 I'm so nervous I haven't responded yet.
 I need to set goals like, 25 interview rejections by December first.
 The rejection fears, imposter syndrome, and fear of failure are all so real!
 I've got to talk to some mentors about how to prep and what to do with my portfolio.
 And what kind of jobs to apply to.
 So many questions.